mercari/mercari-engineering-ladder/en/MG2.md

 **Actively participates in** code reviews and can follow release procedures with **no guidance.**

 Knows the programming languages, frameworks, libraries, and domain of their platform and develops minor functions **on their own.**

+## Move Fast for Engineers
+**Takes the initiative to propose efficient development methods, such as making reasonable implementations by developing features in increments with an understanding of the MVP concept.**

+**Understands and implements techniques for productivity, and helps improve it by sharing issues and proposals regarding code quality and development processes.**
+**Examples: resource reuse, tool utilization, and automation.**

+**Makes optimal technical decisions swiftly within their assigned development tasks by comparing the advantages and disadvantages of solutions based on data and facts.**